Federal rulings out of Kansas, Missouri put Biden student-loan forgiveness on hold

 He promised a continued push from the federal government for student-loan forgiveness.
 The SAVE Plan is the department’s second iteration of forgiveness, of which three have been announced.
 Bailey and Kobach wrote a letter to Cardona in May with “significant concerns” about the latest plan, which has yet to be implemented.

+This story was originally published by Missouri Independent, which is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Missouri Independent maintains editorial independence.
+Contact Editor Jason Hancock for questions: info@missouriindependent.com.
+Follow Missouri Independent on Facebook and X.

-The post Federal rulings out of Kansas, Missouri put Biden student-loan forgiveness on hold appeared first on Kansas Reflector.
+The post Federal rulings out of Kansas, Missouri put Biden student-loan forgiveness on hold appeared first on Iowa Capital Dispatch.